Suggestion: Watch the 5 minutes video tutorial before reading this article

-You’ll find most villas for sale on the Eastern side of the city and along the coast or the river, stretching to Hoi An.
+You’ll find most of the villas for sale on the Eastern side of the city and along the coast or the river, stretching to Hoi An.

-Villas not rarely sell for as much as USD 500,000 – 1,000,000.
+Villas often sell for as much as USD 500,000 – 1,000,000.
 If you are determined to buy a house that has a pool and other amenities close by, like golf courses, you’ll most likely have to spend at least USD 400,000.

-Keep in mind that buying a villa is a different undertaking to buying a condo.
+Keep in mind that buying a villa is a different undertaking than buying a condo.
 Therefore, you should find a credible agent that can help you through the screening and buying process.

 Da Nang Real Estate Listings